 In 2015, Breville USA recalled about 36,000 of their 6-quart electric pressure cookers because the sealing gasket could allow the unexpected release of built-up pressure, increasing the risk of burns.
 And in 2017, Aldi recalled the Crofton Chef Collection’s 6L pressure cooker because the lids could pop off and result in an explosion.

 Meanwhile, many other types of pressure cookers have caused problems, but have not yet been recalled by the manufacturers.
 The Tristar Power Pressure Cooker XL, for example, has been the reason for dozens of reports on the Consumer Product Safety Commission’s “Safer Products” database.
 Reports state that even after the steam has been let out, the product can still explode, according to consumers who have suffered burn injuries.
-Some have even unplugged the device before opening it, but still ended up injured or burned.
+Some have even unplugged the device before opening it but still ended up being injured or burned.

 Brands of Pressure Cookers Associated with Recalls or Injuries